 Public and private water providers manage and deliver water for irrigation, making them critical partners for the Irrigation Association and our members.
-IA works with a number of water purveyor associations to:
+The IA works with a number of water purveyor associations to

 Click on a water provider association to learn more:

 - American Water Works Association

 - Association of Metropolitan Water Agencies

 - National Association of Regulatory Utility Commissioners

 The American Water Works Association is the world’s largest association of water professionals.
 AWWA focuses on water resource development, water and wastewater treatment technology, water storage and distribution, and utility management and operations.
 AWWA provides knowledge, information and advocacy to improve water quality and supply, and advances public health, safety and welfare.